 Karthik joined Watsi on April 25th, 2015.
 Eight years ago, Karthik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Karthik's most recent donation traveled 8,800 miles to support Saros, a 17-year-old student from Cambodia, to fund burn contracture release surgery so that she can walk.
+Karthik's most recent donation traveled 8,800 miles to support Chamroeurn, a father from Cambodia, to fund fracture repair surgery to heal his arm.

 Saros is a 17-year-old 8th grade student from Cambodia.
 Her family includes two brothers, three sisters, and her parents, who fish to support their family.
 Saros enjoys swimming, playing with her friends, and watching TV.
 Her best subject in school is Khmer literature, and she wants to be a lawyer when she is older.
 In 2019, Saros was burned by fire on her left foot.
 She went to Vietnam for treatment.
 Since then, burn scar contractures have developed, tightening the skin around her toes and ankle and making it difficult for her to walk.
 When Saros learned about our medical partner, Children's Surgical Centre, she traveled for two hours seeking treatment.
 On September 1st, surgeons at CSC will perform a burn contracture release surgery to help her walk easily again.
 Now, she needs help to fund this $495 procedure.
 Saros says, "I hope my foot can move and be comfortable again."